yuvaldori/gigaspaces-wiki-jekyll/xap97net/query-sql.markdown

 {%endvbar%}

 # Indexing

 It is highly recommended to use indexes on relevant properties to increase performance.
 For more information see [Indexing](./indexing.html).
+The above supported query features can leverage indexes except:<br>
+- `is NOT null`

 # Blocking Operations